 Now that you've created a new proxy, you're ready to test it by calling the proxy.
-To call the proxy, enter the following command:
+If a domain name system (DNS) entry has been set up for the environment group hostname for your organization, you can call the proxy as follows:

 YOUR_ENV_GROUP_HOSTNAME is the hostname